 If you're receiving one of the following mobility allowances you may be able to join the Motability scheme and lease a car, scooter, powered wheelchair or Wheelchair Accessible Vehicle:

-- the Higher Rate Mobility Component of Disability Living Allowance (HMRC DLA)
+- the Higher Rate Mobility Component of Disability Living Allowance (HRMC DLA)

 - the Enhanced Rate of the Mobility Component of Personal Independence Payment

 - Armed Forces Independence Payment (AFIP).

 You must be in line to receive one of the above benefits for at least the next 12 months.

 If you receive any of the benefits above, you can also apply for a road tax exemption.
 There is more information about financial help you may be entitled to and how to apply, on GOV.UK.

 If walking longer distances is becoming more and more of a struggle, you might consider getting a mobility scooter.